6 Ways to Build Credit Without a Credit Card

 6 ways to build credit without a credit card

 Secured credit cards are like regular credit cards with training wheels.
 Secured cards require an upfront deposit that acts as security for the card issuer in case you don’t make payments.
-The typical minimum deposit ranges from $49 to $300.
-After you build up several months of positive payment history, the credit card issuer may return the deposit and offer you an unsecured card.
-You can shop for secured cards by heading to LendingTree’s credit card tool and limiting the search criteria to cards for those with a bad or limited credit score.
+Minimum deposits can range from $49 to $500.
+After you build up several months of positive payment history, the credit card issuer may return the deposit and offer you an unsecured card (a card that requires good to excellent credit and gives you access to a line of credit).

 Many credit card issuers allow their customers to designate an authorized user, which is someone who has access to the account but isn’t responsible for making payments.
 By becoming an authorized user, you can essentially “piggyback” on someone else’s account, which can be a great way to build credit.
 Have the main account holder speak with their credit card issuer first to make sure the account will be added to your credit history.
 And be sure the account holder has good payment habits and little to no balance, or the plan could backfire.

 Asking your landlord or property management company to report payments to the credit bureaus is another way to build credit.
 If the person you rent from can’t report payments, an alternative is using a third party.
-RentTrack is an example of a company that will report to all three credit bureaus for a fee.
+RentTrack and PayYourRent are examples of companies that will report to all three credit bureaus for a fee.

 If you can’t get access to an unsecured credit card, don’t fret.
 Credit cards are just one way to build credit.
 Give some of the other alternatives above a try.
 No matter what type of credit or loan for which you get approved, using it responsibly and paying your bills on time can help increase your credit rating over time.